Which Pair Of Functions Are Inverse Functions

 Understanding inverse functions is fundamental in mathematics for several reasons:

 • Solving Equations: Inverse functions allow you to isolate variables and solve equations.
-For example, to solve for x in the equation eˣ = 5, you would use the inverse function, the natural logarithm, to get x = ln(5).
+To give you an idea, to solve for x in the equation eˣ = 5, you would use the inverse function, the natural logarithm, to get x = ln(5).

 • Simplifying Expressions: Recognizing inverse relationships can simplify complex expressions.